MauroLuzzatto/MauroLuzzatto/README.md

 # Hey!
 I am **Mauro Luzzatto** 👋
-I am a Data Scientist/Data Engineer from Switzerland. 🇨🇭
+I am a Data Scientist/Data Engineer from Switzerland 🇨🇭

-I currently live and work as a Data Engineer in Stockholm, Sweden. 🇸🇪
+I currently live and work as a Data Engineer in Stockholm, Sweden 🇸🇪

-Previously, I worked as a Senior Data Scientist & Analytics Consultant.
+Previously, I worked as a Senior Data Scientist & Analytics Consultant

 # Interests